 Ok, if you’re trying to lose weight or rid a sweets addiction, delete this email or scroll past this post–it’s easier to avoid temptation than to resist. 🙂

 Treats are not at the heart of a life-changing whole food plant based diet, but they can be a fun special occasion treat when your life is balanced.
 This is our favorite dessert for at-home date nights, special occasions, or when we need to bring a dessert to a function and don’t want it to taste or appear “weird.”
 This is secretly healthier than most desserts.
 No one will ever guess the base of it is is made of chickpeas.
 It’s a recipe from the popular blog Chocolate Covered Katie.
-I make it just like she does, except with half the sweetener because the original version is unnecessarily sweet, and we just can’t afford that much maple syrup or coconut sugar, financially or health-wise!
+I make like she does, except with less sweetener because the original version is unnecessarily sweet.

 Looks normal, tastes normal!
 No eggs and no flour…so the dough is worry-free to eat.